Mission San Francisco Solano: Reconstruction, memorial and hospital

 Dedicated in 1999, the Sonoma Mission Indian Memorial honors the more than 800 native people (including over 200 children) who died while living and working at the Mission between 1824 and 1839.
 Their Christian names, as recorded by the priests in the Mission's records, are inscribed on this granite memorial.
-European diseases such as measles and smallpox, for which Native Americans had no inherited resistance, together with the overcrowded and unhealthy living conditions (by today's standards) at all California missions (especially for women and children) contributed to the high death rate.
+European diseases such as measles and smallpox, for which Native Americans had no inherited resistance, together with the overcrowded and unhealthy living conditions at all California missions (especially for women and children) contributed to the high death rate.
 However, the missions served, with the resources of the time, the health needs of its inhabitants, including those of Indian origin.
 Thus, the first hospital in California was founded in 1817 to care for the Indians of the Mission San Francisco de Asís, in what later became an independent Mission, the Mission San Rafael Arcangel, in San Rafael, California.

 California Historic Landmark

 On June 1, 1932, Mission San Francisco Solano was designated California Historical Landmark #3.